SangeethaRamachanthiran/evalU/Readme.md

 # Project name - evalU
-# Dev
 # What is evalU and what we do with that?
-### evalU is an assessment application which is used to create a question by ourselves and we can play some interesting quiz games when we feel bored.
-Initially it is only for academy students.
+### It is an assessment application, which is very useful to the students and coaches.
+Here, both students and coaches can create a question for their respective teams and team members can attend the test when they are free using the code.

 # Why did I choose evalU ?